-Recover all your files on Mac
+Recover all your files from a Time Machine backup

 If you’re restoring your system because of a problem with your startup disk, repair or replace the disk before following these instructions.

-Make sure your Time Machine backup disk is connected and turned on.
+Before you begin, make sure your Time Machine backup disk is connected and turned on.
 If your disk is on a network, make sure your Mac is on the same network.

 Select the date and time of the backup you want to restore, then follow the onscreen instructions.